-My Amps for Harp and Guitar
+My Amps for Harp

 Over time, the demands for an amplifier also changes.
 The beginner wants a lot of bass and distortion, the amplifier must not be dynamic and has to roar.
 The experienced band member usually wants a versatile amplifier, with appropriate and convenient sound and volume.
 Certainly also the image and design plays a major role.

 Harp players are very individual.
 Not everyone needs a powerful Bassman.
 Whoever likes the sound of an FX device, can save much effort and costs.

 The amp for tinkerer, a model for the modification of China-Champs - or the start of a new hobby.
 The result is at the level of the 800 € amps of the few major companies on the market.
 It is easy to adapt to personal taste, wild distorted to jazzy clean and you can learn, where the screws of the sound sit.